edilsonpecanha/extractor_api_facebook/README.md

 The Marketing API has three levels: campaign, ad set and ad.
 Each level increases the granularity of the information that can be extracted.
-In this script the level of ads was used.
+In this script the level of ad was used.

 ### Prerequisites
 You will need to install facebook-business with: